Teksta versija

 3.1. the work in which the employee is in close contact with a service recipient, client, or patient, or is staying with him or her in the same room or a compartment of a public transport vehicle;

-3.2. the work in which the employee is employed in any of the food (including drinking water) handling stages;
+3.2. the work in which the employee is employed in any of the stages of the handling of food (including drinking water);

 3.3. the work in which the employee is in direct (by touching the body tissue) or indirect (for example, by using joint-use objects, equipment, tools) contact with a service recipient, client, or patient, including: